Vision and Beginning:

 Although MOC went into hibernation, Carol continued to teach in Europe and Latin America and to develop ideas for satellite trainings.
 A seed took hold in Berlin, Germany, in the summer of 2013.
 At Carol’s invitation, Satu Palokangus, a former graduate, organized and co-facilitated the Somatics Module.
 Other graduates and teachers joined the teaching team and we held the training (running for two successful summers) at the Uffer Studios, sponsored by Tanzfabric, a venerable dance and performance space.

-The Phoenix rises once again back in the West!
-Our good friend Joanna Haigood, a renowned local artist, founder and director of ZACCHO Dance Theater for 35 years, recently invited MOC to San Francisco under her sponsorship.
+The Phoenix rised once again back in the West!
+Our good friend Joanna Haigood, a renowned local artist, founder and director of ZACCHO Dance Theater for 35 years, invited MOC to San Francisco under her sponsorship.
+As MOC returned to the Bay Area, we offered the Somatic Module curriculum in an accessible format of four extended weekends beginning January 2017.